We Share the Same Skies

-"We Share the Same Skies" arrived in November 2009 as the second and final single taken from the fourth studio album by British indie rock band the Cribs.
+"We Share the Same Skies" is the second and final single taken from the fourth studio album by British indie rock band the Cribs.
 The song provided listeners with two of the stand out songs from the four-piece incarnation of the band, with the Smiths and Modest Mouse guitarist Johnny Marr an addition the year previous, which found release on fourth LP Ignore the Ignorant in September 2009.

 Gary Jarman features on hammond organ during the song.
 Recorded and mixed at Seedy Underbelly Studio in Laurel Canyon, Los Angeles, California with producer Nick Launay, the song received additional treatment at British Grove Studio, London, United Kingdom.
 It is reported Australian indie rock band Last Dinosaurs were influenced by the song when writing Purist off their second studio album Wellness.

+An instrumental version featured heavily on Match of the Day 2 for several years, usually played in-between highlights from the previous day's games - or as part of the Goal of the Month compilation.

 Physical release

 The song received a physical release on blue coloured seven-inch vinyl in addition to digital download.
 Frequent band collaborator Nick Scott designed the sleeve.
 The band released an accompanying video with the song, yet failed to make a mark on the British singles chart due to BPI regulations.
 The vinyl received the catalogue number 'WEBB236S'.